King Edward II of England

 Because his father was often away on military campaigns and was accompanied by his mother, Edward had seen little of his parents and lacked parental guidance for most of his childhood.
 He had no living brothers and four of his five surviving sisters (all were older than him) were married and the other sister was a nun.
 His half-siblings were not born until after he was 16 years old.
 Therefore, Edward did not grow up surrounded by siblings.
 Edward did have an official household since he was an infant and staff that took care of his personal needs and education.

-It is probable that Edward grew up as a lonely boy, longing for male companions of his own age, but his choices for favorites caused him many problems.
+Edward probably grew up as a lonely boy, longing for male companions of his own age, but his choices of favorites caused him many problems.
 His first favorite was Piers Gaveston from a family from Gascony (now in France).
 Gaveston had impressed King Edward I so he was assigned to Edward of Caernarfon’s household and he and Edward became inseparable companions.
 Gaveston became involved in conflicts between King Edward I and his son.
 The situation got so bad that shortly before his death, King Edward I banished Gaveston.

 Isabella of France; Credit – Wikipedia